“You can’t always get what you want. But if you try sometimes you might find you get what you need.” — The Rolling Stones

 Who knew The Rolling Stones gave such great talent acquisition advice?

 Hiring managers can’t always, and usually won’t, get everything they want in a hire.
-But with intelligent candidate sourcing and screening—including using a candidate scoring system—technical recruiters can give hiring managers what they need: quality candidates to choose from.
+But with intelligent candidate sourcing and screening—including using a candidate rating system—technical recruiters can give hiring managers what they need: quality candidates to choose from.

 To create an effective scoring system, we recommend using the concept “idealize then realize.”